 Dr. Alex Jinsung Choi is Senior Vice President Research and Technology Innovation.
 He is responsible for the Group’s technology innovations as well as for strategic projects like 5G and edge.
 He is also Co-Head of the Telekom Innovation Laboratories (T-Labs), Deutsche Telekom’s central Research & Development division.

-Andre has also led AT&T to a global leadership position in open source initiatives through engagement and collaboration with the broader developer community.
+He’s also heavily involved in AT&T’s push into open source software and other open standards, and engagement and collaboration with the broader developer community.

-Since joining AT&T in 1995, Andre has supported and led several technology organizations responsible for software, systems and network architecture, planning, and engineering, where he holds six patents in the field of network traffic optimization and database design.
+Since joining AT&T in 1995, Andre has supported and led several organizations responsible for software, systems and network architecture, planning and engineering, where he holds six patents in the field of network traffic optimization and database design.
 He earned his bachelor’s degree in Industrial Engineering and Operations Research at U.C.
 Berkeley and completed his graduate coursework in Computer Science at Stanford University.

 Marisa is a Vice President at IBM, leading Strategy and Solutions for the Global Telecommunications, M&E Industry.
 She is responsible for creating a portfolio of solutions to address the needs of clients as it relates to digital transformation, networks, optimizing core business functions, and creating new services.
 In her position, she is spearheading IBM strategy for Telco Network Cloud – including 5G and Edge, while developing the partner ecosystem.